dssjoblom/rails-ansible-stack/README.md

 - fix Mina + Bundler deprecation warnings
 - figure out good way of handling environment variables
 - allow specification of software versions
+- move github key setup into site.yml (instead of listing it as a manual step here)

 Move the following playbook content into this Git repo as well: